Raptor007/BTTT/ReadMe.txt

    You would probably need to ditch my SDL 1.2 bindings for SDL2, rework a few older GL calls that are not available in OpenGLES, and replace keyboard controls with touch.

+Version 0.9.7 Beta (2022-11-11):
+* Aiming exactly along hex edge now chooses one alternate path.
+[BattleMech Manual p.22]
+* Mech variant search box now also searches equipment, era, and other properties.
+* Scenario files can now be used to more quickly set up games.
+Try making your own!
+* Fixed punch attacks available for Mech after another player fired its arm weapons.
+* Fixed AI-controlled Mechs using torso twist while prone.
+* Fixed loud startup sound when joining a game that already has many Mechs.
+* Fixed crash in dedicated servers when an AI-controlled Mech uses jump jets.
+* Some improvements to AI.
+They are less likely to get stuck and use NARC smarter.
+* Increased probability of heavy woods in random map generation.
+* Attack resolution now skips Mechs that declared 0 weapons to fire.
+* Various minor UI improvements.
+F9-F11 toggle menus.
+Record sheets now show tonnage.
+* Tweaked some animations to look better.
+Mechs no longer step beneath friendlies.
+* When the battle ends, Betty now announces mission successful or failed.
+* Moved custom designs to "Mechs (Disabled)".
+Move them to "Mechs" to display in menu.
+* Defined texture data for every included stock Mech, though some could use improvement.
 Version 0.9.6 Beta (2022-07-07):
 * The new Biome setting changes map colors, and you can edit MapBiome.ini to customize.
 * Clicking any Mech that has declared attacks now shows the attacks and to-hit rolls.